carloskiki/asm-feature-extraction/draft.md

 ### Dataset

 The dataset is composed of 7 binaries: busybox, coreutils, curl, image-magick, openssl, putty, and sqlite3.
-All were compiled using gcc for the following platforms: x86_64, x86_32, arm, mips, powerpc.
+All were compiled using gcc for the following platforms: x86-64, arm, mips, powerpc.
 For each binary and platform, binary objects were generated for all optimization levels (O0 to O3), stripped of debug symbols.
-In total, this yeilds 140 different binaries to analyze.
+In total, this yeilds 112 different binaries to analyze.
-The binaries were dissassembled using IDA Pro, yielding 383_658 assembly functions.
+The binaries were dissassembled using IDA Pro and separated into individual functions, yielding \(383 658\) assembly functions.
 Functions consisting of less than 3 instructions were not included as part of the dataset.
 Pairs of equivalent functions from the same platform but distinct optimization level were made for cross optimization evaluation, and pairs from the same optimization level but different platform were formed for cross